Electron Energy Density

 The number of states per unit volume is

-This represents the number of electron states per unit volume per unit energy at energy E. This energy density is a factor in many of the electical properties of solids.
+This represents the number of electron states per unit volume per unit energy at energy E. This energy density is a factor in many of the electrical properties of solids.
 Note that the result is independent of the dimension L which was chosen above, showing that the expression can be applied to the bulk material.

 Quantum statistics concepts